jon-jacky/home/commonplace.md

 same author, or on  similar topics.
 To find recent entries, consult the commit history.

-31 May 2026  <a name="31-May-2026"></a>

-- History Lessons? by Philip Zelikow, review of *The Coming Storm* by by Odd Arne Westad, *TLS* Apr 17, 2026, p.
-3 - 4 (no link):

-  "Now let us return to the character of Wilhelm II.
-In a review of of the monumental biography of Wilhelm by John Rohl, Christopher Clark summarized the impressions gained from a mountain of evidence. ...

-  - Wilhelmm II spent most of his waking hours talking, arguing, shouting, speechifying, preaching, threatening and generally unbosoming himself of his latest preoccupations to whoever happened to be within earshot.
-    He was like a Tourette's tic at the heart of the German state executive ...
-    He cajoles, whines, demands, vociferates and babbles, bombarding his interlocutors (and the readers) with fantastical geopolitical speculations, crackpot plans, sarcastic asides and off color jokes ...
-    [The effect] is like listening for days on end to a dog barking inside a locked car ...
-    (From 'How powerful was the Kaiser', *London Review of Books*, April 23, 2015)

-  Does this sound familiar?
-Clark wrote all this early in 2015, before he would have realized he was prefiguring a certain American president."

 15 May 2026  <a name="15-May-2026"></a>

 - How to Think Like John Milton, Ch.9 in *How to Think Like a Poet*